-- Each Responsible Entity shall retain evidence of each requirement in this standard for three calendar years. - If a Responsible Entity is found non-compliant, it shall keep information related to the noncompliance until mitigation is complete and approved or for the time specified above, whichever is longer. - The CEA shall keep the last audit records and all requested and submitted subsequent audit records.
+- Each Responsible Entity shall retain evidence of each requirement in this standard for three calendar years. - If a Responsible Entity is found non-compliant, it shall keep information related to the non-compliance until mitigation is complete and approved or for the time specified above, whichever is longer. - The CEA shall keep the last audit records and all requested and submitted subsequent audit records. - 1.3.
+Compliance Monitoring and Enforcement Program: As defined in the NERC Rules of Procedure, "Compliance Monitoring and Enforcement Program" refers to the identification of the processes that will be used to evaluate data or information for the purpose of assessing performance or outcomes with the associated Reliability Standard.

-1.3.
+1.4.
 Compliance Monitoring and Assessment Processes:

-Compliance Audits Self-Certifications
+- Compliance Audits

+- Self-Certifications

-Spot Checking
+- Spot Checking

-Compliance Investigations
+- Compliance Investigations

-Self-Reporting
+- Self-Reporting

-Complaints
+- Complaints

-1.4.
+1.5.
 Additional Compliance Information:

-None
+None.